-Then a Woman came to where the abused young girl was, and when she saw her, she took pity on her.
+Then a Woman came to where the abused young girl was, and she took pity on her when she saw her.
 The Woman went to the young girl and tended to her wounds.

 Then, she brought the young girl to an urgent care facility, reported the assault to the local law enforcement authorities, and stayed with her.

 The next day the Woman paid the urgent care bill and told them, ‘Look after her,’ she said, ‘and when I return, you may bill me for any additional expense you may have.’